arun-kr-reddy/notes/programming.md

     (define (foo x) (average (f x) x)) foo)                                   ; and returns a procedure
   ```
-- **top-down design:** allows us to use names of procedures that we haven’t defined yet while writing a program
+- **top-down design:** allows us to use names of procedures that we haven't defined yet while writing a program
 - **example: Netwon's method to find square roots:** used to find zeroes/roots of a function
 to find `y` such that `f(y) = 0`, start with a guess `y0` and then iterate with `yn+1 = yn - f(yn)/f'(yn)`
   ```lisp